Log in

 Teachers College

-A podcast from Teachers College, Columbia University about play and pop culture.
-Professors Haeny Yoon and Nathan Holbert take play seriously.
-They talk with educators, parents and kids about how they play in their work and their lives, and why play matters.
+A podcast from the Digital Futures Institute at Teachers College, Columbia University about play and pop culture.
+Professors Haeny Yoon and Nathan Holbert talk with educators, parents and kids about how they play in their work and their lives, and why play and pop culture matter.
 The views expressed in this podcast are solely those of the speaker to whom they are attributed.
 They do not necessarily reflect the views of the faculty, administration, staff or Trustees either of Teachers College or of Columbia University.

 profile image